rackerlabs/atom-hopper/README.txt

 This section pertains to you only if Atom Hopper will NOT be the only WAR managed by Apache Tomcat 6 or 7.
 If Atom Hopper is the only WAR then you do not need to do anything.

 Assuming Atom Hopper needs to have it's own url-pattern mapping you will also need to set the atomhopper-url-pattern value to ensure your ATOM entry self links are correct.
-Below is an example of using atom as a url-pattern and corresponding setting for atomhopper-url-pattern.
+Below is an example of using "atom" as a url-pattern and corresponding setting for atomhopper-url-pattern.

 <?xml version="1.0" encoding="UTF-8"?>